 The Hagia Sophia is one of the most important and historic structures in the art world.
 It was the largest church constructed by the Roman Empire in Istanbul and has had three iterations throughout the centuries built on the same spot.
 The current structure was completed in 537 AD.

-Today the structure combines the three basilica plans with the central dome.
+Today the landmark combines the three basilica plans with the central dome.
 The columns are made of marble, and all the walls have been decorated with stunning mosaics made up of gold, silver, glass, terra cotta and colorful stones.

-Where to Stay Near the Hagia Sophia
+Where to See the Hagia Sophia

 The Hagia Sophia is one of the top attractions in Istanbul, and is within walking distance to the Blue Mosque and Topkapi Palace.
-Tomtom Suites is a luxury boutique option close to the site, and a chic, comfortable option for travelers.
+Tomtom Suites is a luxury boutique hotel close to the site, and a chic, comfortable option for travelers.
 It has 20 suites and a rooftop terrace with views of the old town, all housed in a century-old historic building.
-A mediterranean restaurant offers views of Prince Island.
+A Mediterranean restaurant offers views of Prince Island.